 To provide fundamental information on the topic which may not be available with the average reader, the final Chapter 5 of the SOTA provides an introduction to fundamental cement chemistry.
-Different types of cement are available and the chemical properties of the cement-based materials and their mineralogy depend on the chemical composition of the cement.
+Different types of cement are available, and the chemical properties of the cement-based materials and their mineralogy depend on the chemical composition of the cement.
 The compositions of the main types of cement are introduced and shown in a ternary diagram for CaO-SiO2-Al2O3.
 Once cement is hydrated with water, solid phases including water molecules are formed, called cement hydrates.
 The Calcium Silicate Hydrate (C-S-H) system is discussed in more detail, based on examples from literature.
 Separate sub-chapters address topics related to the composition of pore solutions and the specific case of superplasticisers.
 The degradation of cement-based materials is explained, considering the corresponding pH decrease as a function of time and the definition of the degradation stages.
 The cement-based materials form a complex chemical system, which is not in equilibrium in most of the cases, especially in the context of a deep geological radioactive waste repository.
 The cementitious matrix is composed of several minerals, which play a role for the chemical evolution and the related radionuclide sorption processes.
+A new sub-chapter has been included to highlight the studies in CORI related to the surface charge of solid phases in relation to the chemical environment including selected organics.
 There is generally a good knowledge regarding the cement chemistry and a wide literature dedicated to the various cement types, which allows to characterize their chemical evolution with time and their contribution in terms of sorption.